mikemeding/Angular-Bootstrap-Modal-Forms/README.md

 * Add this library as a dependency to your project (Described above)
 * Define a model in this service and allow access to it through a getModel() function
 * Define a submit method in this service to gain access to the outgoing data
-* Compile your this model using the compileModel() method
+* Compile your model using the compileModel() method
 * Attach the modal to an object in your DOM and PRESTO!